The Church Up Close

-Having lived in Rome 14 years, John and Ashley Noronha are passionate about bringing the Eternal City to life through its art, beauty, history and culture.
+Having lived in Rome 14 years, John and Ashley Noronha are passionate about using every way and means to make truth and beauty come alive.
 They founded the Truth & Beauty Project, using the living classroom of Rome to help participants discover the roots of their Christian identity, authentic truth and beauty, and transform their lives into a Masterpiece.
 They founded Exulto, a Catholic Business Incubator created to empower Catholic innovators to run sustainable businesses.
-Ashley is the Rome Correspondent for the Relevant Radio Network and formerly the host of the weekly news show, Voice of the Vatican, on Shalom World TV.
+Ashley is the Rome Correspondent for the Relevant Radio Network and formerly the host of the weekly Television news show, Voice of the Vatican.
 She was formerly the Vatican's English Language Official at the Pontifical Council for Social Communications and has been featured on various global TV news networks as an expert on Vatican issues.
-She's an Instructor of Media Training at the Pontifical University of the Holy Cross and teaches her original course "Media Training for Priests" at the Pontifical North American College (NAC).
-She works around the world as a Communications Coach specializing in Conflict Management, Crisis Communications, Public Speaking and Media Training.
+She's an Instructor of Media Training at the Pontifical University of the Holy Cross and teaches "Media Training for Priests" at the Pontifical North American College (NAC).
+She works around the world as a Communications Coach specializing in Conflict Resolution, Crisis Communications, Public Speaking, and Media Training.
 John is a Professor of Art & Architecture, Theology, and Technology and was formerly the Producer of the Voice of the Vatican TV news show.
 He has a bachelor’s degree in Electronics and Telecommunications Engineering and Master’s degrees in Computer Engineering and Information Systems.
 John worked for many years in the telecommunications industry and lead the Technology and Initiatives Group at Verizon Global Telecommunications.
-He later did Master’s degrees in Philosophy and Theology.
-John is a Wilbur Fellow and is pursuing a PhD in BioMedical Ethics at the Regina Apostolorum.
+He later did Master’s degrees in Philosophy and Theology and is a Wilbur Fellow at the Kirk Center for Cultural Renewal.
 Formerly a professional tap dancer, John loves to cut a rug with his wife and to teach ballroom dancing too.

-An Electronics Engineer and former Teaching Assistant of Electronics Engineering at University College Dublin (1977-79), Fr.
-O’Callaghan (Ireland) is currently Professor of Theological Anthropology at the Pontifical University of the Holy Cross.
-He taught theology at the School of Theology of the University of Navarra, was Director of Studies at the International Ecclesiastical College ‘Bidasoa' in Pamplona, Spain (1989-1990), Vice-rector of 'Sedes Sapientiae' International Ecclesiastical College, Rome (1991-1995), Academic Vice-Rector of the Pontifical University of Santa Croce (1998-2000), former Dean of Theology at the Pontifical University of the Holy Cross (2000-2008), Spiritual Director of “Sedes Sapientiae” College (2010-2020), Director of the Department of Dogmatic Theology (2012-2020), Director of the Centre for Priestly Formation at Holy Cross (2017-2020), of and member of the Governing Board of the Pontifical Academy of Theology.
+Paul O’Callaghan studied electronic engineering at University College, Dublin (1977-79).
+Ordained a priest in 1982, Fr.
+O'Callaghan is currently Professor of Theological Anthropology at the Pontifical University of the Holy Cross.
+He taught theology at the School of Theology of the University of Navarra, was Director of Studies at the International Ecclesiastical College ‘Bidasoa' in Pamplona, Spain (1989-1990), Vice-rector of 'Sedes Sapientiae' International Ecclesiastical College, Rome (1991-1995), Academic Vice-Rector of the Pontifical University of Santa Croce (1998-2000), Dean of Theology at the Pontifical University of the Holy Cross (2000-2008), Spiritual Director of “Sedes Sapientiae” College (2010-2020), Director of the Department of Dogmatic Theology (2012-2020), Director of the Centre for Priestly Formation at Holy Cross (2017-2020), of and member of the Governing Board of the Pontifical Academy of Theology.
 At present he is Procurator of the Prelature of Opus Dei.
 Among recent publications: Faith Challenges Culture.
 A Reflection on the Dynamics of Modernity, Rowman & Littlefield 2021 and God’s Gift of the Universe.
 An Introduction to Creation Theology, Catholic University of America Press 2022.

 Tagle, Luis Antonio

-Mr. Tebaldo Vinciguerra, Italian-French, the father of a family, has his degree in political science.
+Tebaldo Vinciguerra is Italian-French, and the father of a family.
+He has his degree in political science.
 From 2011 to 2016, at the Pontifical Council for Justice and Peace, he was responsible for issues of ecology and development, analyzing many challenges of our times in the light of the social doctrine of the Church.
 He continues his work in the Dicastery for Promoting Integral Human Development, established by Pope Francis in 2017.